arinbasu/Using-Authorea-with-Github/epidem.md

 ## Introduction to Epidemiology

-Last defined epidemiology as the study of the distribution and determinants of diseases in populations and use of that knowledge to prevent illnesses and promote well being.
+Last defined epidemiology as the study of the distribution and determinants of diseases in populations and use of that knowledge to prevent illnesses and promote well being .
 This suggests that Epidemiology is a population based study and it not only associates with diseases but any health related state.
 In Epidemiology, we study:

 - Cause of diseases
 - Measure health related states